thomassuedbroecker/operator-helloworld/documentation/README.md

     * Create route
         * Therefor we will collect application domain information

-Your operator will have capability **Level 1** as you see in the image below.
+Your operator will have some of the capabilities in **Level 1** as you see in the image below.

 _Note:_ The image resource you can find on the [Operator Framework: What?](https://operatorframework.io/what/) page.

 ![](./images/capability-model-operatorframework.png)

+This is the definition for Level 1 from the [Operator Framework](https://operatorframework.io/operator-capabilities/)

+>Feature
+> * Installation Of The Workload
+> * Operator deploys an Operand or configures off-cluster resources
+> * Operator waits for managed resources to reach a healthy state
+> * Operator conveys readiness of application or managed resources to the user leveraging the status block of the Custom Resource

+>Configuration Of The Workload
+>* Operator provides configuration via the spec section of the Custom Resource
+>* Operator reconciles configuration and updates to it with the status of the managed resources

 ### Objectives